 - Price: $

-This breathable wedge pillow can elevate your head and help with nighttime breathing troubles.
-You can use it alone or with your favorite pillow.
+This breathable wedge pillow can elevate your upper body and be used alone or with your favorite pillow.

 The cover is made of polyester and rayon from bamboo, and it’s machine-washable.